Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Star formation rates

 RE is always non-negative, and it is zero only under the condition that $p=q$ \citep{cover1999elements}.
 We assume that for RE > 1, the distributions cannot be considered to be similar.

-To understand the errors in the reconstructed SFR due to the different time delay distributions and due to the error in estimated merger rate density we proceed as follows.
-As a first step, we estimate the SFR assuming that merger rate density for each of the three populations $R_{\rm mer}(z_{\rm s, mock})$, are known accurately, so as to see the effect of only the variation of true time delay distribution as compared to the assumed time delay distributions, on the reconstructed SFR.
-Then as a second step, we reconstruct the SFR with $R_{\rm mer, recon}$ for each of the three mock populations, to estimate the errors on the SFR due to the both, the error on the estimated merger rate density and due to the variation of true time delay distribution in comparison to the assumed time delay distributions.
+To understand the errors in the reconstructed SFR due to the different time-delay distributions and due to the error in the estimated merger rate density, we proceed as follows.
+As a first step, we estimate the SFR assuming that merger rate densities for each of the three populations $R_{\rm mer}(z_{\rm s, mock})$ are known with high accuracy, so that we can see the effect of only the variation of true time-delay distribution ---as compared to the assumed time-delay distributions--- on the reconstructed SFR.
+Then, as a second step, we reconstruct the SFR with $R_{\rm mer, recon}$ for each of the three mock populations in order to estimate the errors on the SFR due to both the error on the estimated merger rate density and the variation of the true time-delay distribution in comparison to the assumed time-delay distribution.

-Figure \ref{fig:sfr_ideal} shows the SFR reconstructed for Mock 1 (top), Mock 2 (middle) and Mock 3 (bottom), assuming accurate value of merger rate density with redshift $R_{\rm mer}(z_{\rm s, mock})$.
+Figure \ref{fig:sfr_ideal} shows the SFR reconstructed for Mock 1 (top), Mock 2 (middle), and Mock 3 (bottom), assuming an accurate merger rate density with redshift $R_{\rm mer}(z_{\rm s, mock})$.
 In each of these three figures, the left panel shows the reconstruction assuming that $t_{\rm del, min} = 0.03$ Gyr, and the right panel shows the results for $t_{\rm del, min} = 0.05$ Gyr.
-The top three panels in all three plots show the RE for a redshift bin of width $\Delta z = 0.5$.
+The top three panels in all three plots show the RE for a redshift bin of $\Delta z = 0.5$ in width.